publiccodenet/smart-cities-public-code/index.md

 The workshops will take place in Amsterdam, Barcelona and Brussels.
 The movement for public software is an international one, and it is therefore important to involve international stakeholders in this process.
 Barcelona is chosen as a site, because the city is known as a forerunner in this field, with a very active CTO office.
-Brussels is an interesting place as it is the residency of many international and european organization active in this field, such as for instance the Open and Agile Smart Cities programme.
+Brussels is an interesting place as it is the residency of many international and European organization active in this field, such as the Open and Agile Smart Cities programme.

 All workshops will be followed by a report with the main findings.
 After the workshops, a first edition of the Guide for the Deployment of Public Software will be compiled and an agenda for further research will be drafted.